gSasikala/QRCode-Web-App/README.md

 # QRCode-Web-App
-free source code using .net framework 4.7.2 to generate QR Code scan from mobile phone camera.
+free source code using .net framework 4.7.2 to generate QR Code read/scan from any mobile phone camera.

 How to use: